 Stop the Bleed:

 In association with the APFD, we created a Stop the Bleed program.
 The program is designed to equip and train people who may be on scene of a traumatic incident prior to the arrival of trained medical personnel.
 This includes teachers and staff of schools and public offices.
 APCCF & APFD worked to purchase the supplies (tourniquets, bandages, scissors, etc.) necessary to create the kits for distribution to classrooms and offices throughout the city.
 APCCF paid for 295 kits at a cost of $5,247.63.
 Help in assembling the kits was provided by PKSA Karate of Allen Park & the APHS Honor Society.
-Completed kits were provided to AP Public Schools, St. Francis Cabrini Schools, Rogers Early Elementary School (NAP), Parks & Recreation, City Hall and a number of agencies within the city.
+Completed kits were provided to AP Public Schools, St. Frances Cabrini Schools, Rogers Early Elementary School (NAP), Parks & Recreation, City Hall and a number of agencies within the city.
 Training in kit use will be done by the APFD.

 Historical Home Re-roofing:

 APCCF pledged $14,000.00 towards re-roofing the Historical Museum at the corner of Park Avenue and Englewood Avenue.
 The project was completed by Allpoint Construction, an Allen Park business, in October.
 A ribbon cutting was held on October 16 at which time APCCF presented our check to Allpoint and a Stop the Bleed kit for the Historical Museum.